World Wide Web Links Page

 Biology4all from the University of Central Lancashire is an excellent support resource for teachers, pupils, and undergraduates.
 I find the Biotutors email discussion group to be a very supportive and useful forum for teachers.

-The Institute of Biology "is the UK’s professional body for biologists, representing more than 14,000 members working in industry, research, education and healthcare."
+Society of Biology is the UK’s professional body for biologists, representing more than 14,000 members working in industry, research, education and healthcare.

 The following organisations are members of the Biosciences foundation.